There are different types of treatment for patients with prostate cancer.

 Different types of treatment are available for patients with prostate cancer.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

 Watchful waiting or active surveillance

-Watchful waiting is closely monitoring a patient's condition without giving any treatment until symptoms appear or change.
+Watchful waiting is closely monitoring a patient's condition without giving any treatment until signs or symptoms appear or change.
 Treatment is given to relieve symptoms and improve quality of life.

 Active surveillance is closely following a patient's condition without giving any treatment unless there are changes in test results.
 It is used to find early signs that the condition is getting worse.
 In active surveillance, patients are given certain exams and tests, including digital rectal exam, PSA test, transrectal ultrasound, and transrectal needle biopsy, to check if the cancer is growing.
 When the cancer begins to grow, treatment is given to cure the cancer.

 Other terms that are used to describe not giving treatment to cure prostate cancer right after diagnosis are observation, watch and wait, and expectant management.

 Patients in good health whose tumor is in the prostate gland only may be treated with surgery to remove the tumor.
 The following types of surgery are used: